ooflet/Mi-Create/src/data/README_MAINTAINERS.txt

 Translation can be done by using a program like Poedit

-DeviceInfo.db is currently not possible to be translated at the current moment
+DeviceInfo.db is currently not possible to be translated

 ------------------------------------------------------------------------------------------------
 ABOUT DeviceInfo.db
 ------------------------------------------------------------------------------------------------

 DeviceInfo contains information about every compatible device.
-It is entirely ported from EasyFace.
+It is the same from EasyFace.

 The program does not use every entry in DeviceInfo.
 It only uses:
 - SRC ID